FusionAuth/fusionauth-site/DocsDevREADME.md

 For blog posts:
 - Indent all code with two spaces per level.
+- Single spaces should be used instead of double spaces after a period.
 - We use rouge for code formatting.
 Supported languages are listed here: https://github.com/rouge-ruby/rouge/tree/master/lib/rouge/lexers
 - Blog post headers should have only the first word and any proper nouns are capitalized.
 - For site navigation, use double quotes: Navigate to "Tenants" and then to the "Password" tab.